Kuching

 Look out also for Chinese History Museum which was originally a Chinese courthouse built in 1912.
 Go in and take a look at the history of the Chinese in Sarawak.
 Admission to this museum is free.

-Across Sungai Sarawak from the Waterfont is the Astana which stands for palace in the Malay language.
+Across Sungai Sarawak from the Waterfront is the Astana which stands for palace in the Malay language.
 This palace was built by Charles Brooke in 1870 as a gift to Margaret Alice, his wife.
 This building had undergone extensive renovation and is currently the official residence of the Governor of Sarawak.

 Take a boat ride from the jetty and see Fort Margherita, built in 1879 by Charles Brooke to guard the city against the pirates.
 This fort was named after Ranee Margherita, the consort of Rajah Charles Brooke.
 Today, this fort houses the Police Museum which exhibits the history of the police in this state.